-Digital communications and social media have had a tremendous impact on our ability to maintain focus and attention (or lack thereof!) to maintain focus and attention, and that’s a major challenge for nonprofits who produce long-form content like research reports and policy papers, this digital distraction is a real threat to getting people to engage with ideas.
+Digital communications and social media have had a tremendous impact on our ability to maintain focus and attention (or lack thereof!).
+For nonprofit think tanks and policy/advocacy nonprofit who produce lots of research reports and policy papers, this digital distraction is a real threat to getting people to engage with ideas.
 We are awash in content that’s fragmented and comes at us fast.
 Creating awareness and deepening engagement with complex issues can feel like an uphill battle.
-Turns out, the best new ideas to help nonprofits engage audiences with complex ideas and long-form content are time-tested principles that we’ve used to activate our imaginations since, well, the dawn of recorded history.
+Turns out, the best new ideas to help nonprofits engage audiences with complex ideas and long-form content are time-tested communications strategies that we’ve used to activate our imaginations since, well, the dawn of recorded history.
 Strategies for nonprofit storytelling are essential tools in the social impact communications toolbox—and with good reason.
 Because storytelling is essential to how we understand our world.

 The old thinking goes that people online don’t read.
 Turns out, that simple truth isn’t the truth at all.
 Studies show that when it comes to audience engagement, long-form content performs better than shorter content.
 So, while we may live in a world dominated by tweets and short bursts of commentary, design strategies for long-form content engagement are more important than ever—especially for nonprofits.
 Because when your mission revolves around a complicated issue, is connected to a problem in a far-away place or the distant future, or is just removed from the concerns of people’s everyday lives, maintaining audience engagement is inherently more difficult.
 This challenge is even more significant for think tanks and research-driven nonprofits who often publish jargon-filled content.

 Leveraging Narrative Structure in Nonprofit Storytelling Strategies

 Whatever the topic, every good story has a structure.
 And, whether your nonprofit’s communications are driven by a traditional narrative or is academic research (which tells stories in its own way), all long-form content can benefit from applying the three-act structure of exposition, confrontation, and resolution that’s similiar to professional storytellers.
 In general, it works like this:

 Invite your audience in.